A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

 \subsubsection{Self-supervised Learning}

-Self-supervised learning is another learning paradigm tailored to learn feature representation from unlabeled data based on auxiliary prediction tasks (pretext tasks) \cite{gidaris2018unsupervised,caron2018deep,caron2020unsupervised,he2020momentum,chen2020simple}.
-As mentioned above, the centroid-based pseudo labels are similar to the learning manner of DeepCluster \cite{caron2018deep}.
-Inspired by rotation prediction \cite{gidaris2018unsupervised}, SHOT++ \cite{liang2021source} further comes up with a relative rotation prediction task and introduces a 4-way classification head in addition to the $C$-dimensional semantic classification head during adaptation, which has been adopted by later methods \cite{yeh2022boosting,diamant2022reconciling,feng2023cross}.
-Besides, OnTA \cite{wang2021ontarget} and CluP \cite{conti2022cluster} exploit the self-supervised learning frameworks \cite{he2020momentum,caron2020unsupervised} for learning discriminative features as initialization, respectively.
-TTT++ \cite{liu2021ttt++} learns an extra self-supervised branch using contrastive learning \cite{chen2020simple} in the source model, which facilitates the adaptation in the target domain with the same objective.
-Recently, StickerDA \cite{kundu2022concurrent} designs three self-supervision objectives (\ie, sticker location, sticker rotation, and sticker classification) and optimizes the sticker intervention-based pretext task with the auxiliary classification head in both the source training and target adaptation phases.
+Self-supervised learning is a learning paradigm tailored to learn feature representation from unlabeled data based on pretext tasks \citep{gidaris2018unsupervised,caron2018deep,caron2020unsupervised,he2020momentum,chen2020simple}.
+As mentioned earlier, the centroid-based pseudo labels are similar to the learning manner of DeepCluster \citep{caron2018deep}.
+Inspired by rotation prediction \citep{gidaris2018unsupervised}, SHOT++ \citep{liang2021source} further comes up with a relative rotation prediction task and introduces an additional 4-way classification head during adaptation.
+Besides, OnTA \citep{wang2021ontarget} and CluP \citep{conti2022cluster} exploit the self-supervised learning frameworks \citep{he2020momentum,caron2020unsupervised} for learning discriminative features as initialization, respectively.
+TTT++ \citep{liu2021ttt++} learns an extra self-supervised branch using contrastive learning \citep{chen2020simple} in the source model, which facilitates the adaptation in the target domain with the same objective. \tim{FedICON \citep{tan2023heterogeneity} leverages unsupervised contrastive learning to guide the model to smoothly generalize to test data under intra-client heterogeneity.} Recently, StickerDA \citep{kundu2022concurrent} designs three self-supervised objectives such as sticker location, and optimizes the sticker intervention-based pretext task with the auxiliary classification head in both the source training and target adaptation phases.